severin-lemaignan/projet-cnrs/project.rst

 the *baby* context: knowledge about the baby capabilities, predictions of baby intentions, salient features of the room for a baby, the *cat* context, etc.)

-As far as I know, no epistemologic study of contexts in robotics has been conducted.
-Some projects model offer the possibility to jump in the past or to switch to another agent's perspective, but in current approaches, selecting a context always basically consists in retrieving a set of beliefs corresponding to a situation, and temporarily replacing the current beliefs by those other ones.
-This misses the fact that at a given moment, not one but many contexts co-exist at different scales.
-We do not want to retrieve one monolithic set of beliefs, but instead carefully craft a context from several *atomic* contexts.
-Techniques for representation of overlapping pools of knowledge largely remain to be developed, as well as efficient algorithms to retrieve (or discard) such context-related pools of knowledge.
-This is a challenge not only for robotics, but more generally for artificial intelligence.

-Cognitive functions like episodic memory, theory of mind, projection, diagnosis and many other can be seen as special cases of a generic context management capability.
+Cognitive functions like episodic memory, theory of mind, projection, diagnosis amongst others can be seen as special cases of a generic context management capability.

+As far as I know, neither an epistemologic study nor a theoretical framework for context application in robotics have been devised.

-Managing context means at least two things: recognising contexts and representing contexts.
-Depending on what context we talk about, recognising contexts can be relatively easy (who is talking to me? where am I?) to difficult (what past experience does my interactor implicitly refers to?).
+Managing context means at least three things: context identification, context representation, context restitution.
+Depending on what context we talk about, identifying contexts can be relatively easy (who is talking to me? where am I?) to difficult (what past experience does my interactor implicitly refers to?).
 One of the main problem we see with context identification is that it is a fundamentally *multi-scale* problem: at any moment, several temporal, spatial, social, cultural context co-exist and overlap.

 This lead to the second aspect, context representation.
 Contexts are currently often limited to the current spatial and temporal situation.
 Some projects model offer the possibility to jump in the past or to switch to another agent's perspective, but in current approaches, selecting a context always basically consists in retrieving a set of beliefs corresponding to a situation, and temporarily replacing the current beliefs by those other ones.
 This misses the fact that at a given moment, not one but many contexts co-exist at different scales.
-We do not want to retrieve one monolithic set of beliefs, but instead carefully craft a context from several *atomic* contexts.
+We do not want to retrieve one monolithic set of beliefs, but instead carefully craft a context (i.e. to *restore* it) from several *atomic* contexts.
 Techniques for representation of overlapping pools of knowledge largely remain to be developed, as well as efficient algorithms to retrieve (or discard) such context-related pools of knowledge.

 The ability to explicitly manage contexts and context switches would endow the